pakeke-constructor/umg-mod-monorepo/overview.md

 -- Local event dispatch
-on(msg, func) -- listens to an event call(msg, ...) -- broadcasts an event
+-- (these exist on both client-side and server-side, but act independently of -- one another.
+For example, the "draw" event is only available client-side) on(msg, func) -- listens to a local event call(msg, ...) -- broadcasts a local event

-register(name, alias) -- registers a resource
-local data = serialize(obj) -- NOTE: If obj involves an entity, the id is set to nil. local obj, err = deserialize(data) -- deserializes data.
+register(name, alias) -- registers a resource for serialization local data = serialize(obj) -- NOTE: If obj involves an entity, the id is set to nil. local obj, err = deserialize(data) -- deserializes data.

-save(name, data) -- saves data to `name`, (relative to world) load(name) -- loads data from `name` (relative to world)
+save(name, data) -- saves data to string `name`, (relative to world) load(name) -- loads data from string `name` (relative to world)

 export("var", value) -- exports `var` to the global mod namespace.
 -- Now, all other mods can access `value` in their global environment.

 client  -- message sending/receiving for client
-    client.send(msg, ...) -- sends a message to server
+    client.send(event_name, ...) -- sends a message to server
-    client.on(msg, func) -- listens to a message from server
+    client.on(event_name, func) -- listens to a message from server

 server
-    server.broadcast(msg, ...) -- broadcasts to clients
+    server.broadcast(event_name, ...) -- broadcasts an event to clients
     server.unicast(username, msg, ...) -- unicasts to one client
-    server.lazyBroadcast(msg, ...) -- lazy broadcast: efficient, but not guaranteed arrival server.lazyUnicast(msg, ...) -- lazy unicast: efficient, but not guaranteed arrival
+    server.lazyBroadcast(event_name, ...) -- lazy broadcast: efficient, but not guaranteed arrival server.lazyUnicast(event_name, ...) -- lazy unicast: efficient, but not guaranteed arrival

     server.forceSpawn(ent) -- forces an entity spawn event for `ent` server.forceDelete(ent) -- forces an entity delete event for `ent`